AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-table-view.md

 <tr>
    <td role="rowheader">Layout template</td>
-   <td> <p>Your system administrator must add the Maestro area in your layout template.
+   <td> <p>Your system administrator must add the Planning area in your layout template.
 For information, see <a href="/help/quicksilver/planning/access/access-overview.md">Access overview</a>. </p>
 </td>
   </tr>
  </tbody>